shanehampton/ff-data/README.md

 # Fantasy Football Data Modeling

 The beginnings of a framework to run ML models on large amounts of fantasy football data, for the purpose of evaluating player scoring potential.
+This is a work in progress.

 ## Usage